+33 (0)5 47 74 26 85 | contact@novaptech.com

 Require immune response and animals

 Selected in vitro by a method that might include positive and negative selection steps, thus ensuring very high specificity.
-Only a few nanomoles are required for selection.
+Only a few nanomoles are a few nanomoles of target are required for selection.
 A large molecular diversity is screened

 Target potential